open/close all folders

 Scholastic Decathlon Day

-- The Super Mario Bros. movie started with the title:
+- The Super Mario Bros. movie starts with the title:

 20 million Years Ago